Why We Built Toast Go®: The Future of the POS is in Your Hands

 It's also spill- and drop-resistant.
 We want you to feel confident in the durability of these tablets and their ability to survive a day in the weeds and all the twists and turns it entails.

 I’ve also heard concerns regarding the potential theft of tablets.
 While shiny, silver, consumer-grade tablets may be appealing to someone with sticky fingers, Toast Go has little value outside of a restaurant.
-The hardware and software is custom-built for restaurants and offers no concrete use for a consumer or disgruntled employee, so you can be sure that the investment will not go to waste from theft.
+The hardware and software are custom-built for restaurants and offers no concrete use for a consumer or disgruntled employee, so you can be sure that the investment will not go to waste from theft.

 Finally, it’s not lost on me that many see handhelds as an FSR-only tool.